-4.51 The Council, in its adopted Core Strategy identified a strategic allocation at Bassingthorpe Farm on the edge of the built area of Rotherham.
-The Council continues to work closely with the landowners: the council and Fitzwilliam Wentworth Estates, on a land pooling arrangement (in the form of a Trust), and the parties have an agreed draft set of 'Heads of Terms'.
-Specialist legal advice is currently being sought on the draft Heads of Terms for the land pooling agreement to ensure mechanisms contained therein, are appropriate within Trust law and are not ultra vires for the Council.
+4.56 The Council, in its adopted Core Strategy identified a strategic allocation at Bassingthorpe Farm on the edge of the built area of Rotherham.
+The Council continues to work closely with the landowners: the council and Fitzwilliam Wentworth Estates, and also Homes England, to seek innovative ways of unlocking development on site.

-4.52 Following a recent internal review of delivery options, the Council are also initiating discussions with other public sector partners to explore opportunities for the wider public sector to take a more interventionist role in the initial stages of delivery at Bassingthorpe Farm, either through funding of strategic infrastructure or land acquisition, to bring forward delivery of early phases of development.
+4.57 Following a recent internal review of delivery options, the Council are also initiating discussions with other public sector partners to explore opportunities for the wider public sector to take a more interventionist role in the initial stages of delivery at Bassingthorpe Farm, either through funding of strategic infrastructure or land acquisition, to bring forward delivery of early phases of development.
 A more interventionist approach could secure early completion of some homes and be beneficial in supporting the economic recovery post COVID 19.

-4.53 A number of allocated brownfield sites within the built-up urban areas have been vacant for a significant number of years, new viability evidence has confirmed this to be the case.
+4.58 A number of allocated brownfield sites within the built-up urban areas have been vacant for a significant number of years, new viability evidence has confirmed this to be the case.
 They have specific site attributes including abnormal costs of development, potential contamination issues, being located in relatively low market value areas and lacking viability to encourage development of the sites, with developers concerned about the level of reasonable profit based on the level of risks associated with their development.
 Predominantly these sites are within Council ownership and the Council is seeking to bring them forward using a variety of public and private funding sources.